 Given that he enjoyed using his hands and already felt he needed a hobby, Alex decided to make his own muddlers or to make, in his words, “high quality, beautiful, wooden muddlers that verge on art!”

 He purchased a lathe and all manner of other tools and set to work.
-The result is a product that resembles a small bat or large pestle and which, when used by a bartender, serves a similar purpose to a pestle, grinding, mashing, or crushing herbs, sugars, fruits, and ice.
-Mojitos are made using muddlers, but hardly ever using ones like Alex has created, out of beautiful figured wood.
+The result is a product that resembles a small bat or large pestle, which, when used by a bartender, serves a similar purpose to a pestle, grinding, mashing, or crushing herbs, sugars, fruits, and ice.
+Mojitos are made using muddlers, but hardly ever using ones like Alex has created, out of beautifully-figured wood.

 8. Fulfill a need

-Move up to the love/belonging level on Maslow’s pyramid, and you get companies like Facebook that allow a user to feel a sense of connection to friends and family.
+Move up to the love/belonging level on Maslow’s pyramid, and you get companies like Facebook that allow a user to feel a sense of connection with friends and family.